baghdadl/cis-photoshop-api-docs/src/pages/code-sample/index.md

   -H 'x-api-key: <YOUR_API_KEY>'
 ```

-And this will return a request body containing the job status for each requested output and eventually either errors or the hrefs to the requested outputs
+And this will return a request body containing the job status for each requested output and eventually either errors or the hrefs to the requested outputs.

 ```json
 {